NIA taking over SUV case amounts to demoralising Mumbai Police: Raut | Law-Order

 Shiv Sena leader Sanjay Raut on Sunday alleged that the NIA taking over the probe into the recovery of an explosives-laden SUV near industrialist Mukesh Ambani's residence here amounted to demoralizing the Mumbai Police and creating instability in Maharashtra.

-Talking to reporters here, Raut also said Mumbai Police officer Sachin Waze, who was arrested late Saturday night by the National Investigation Agency (NIA), is an ''honest, successful officer and a good investigator''.
+Talking to reporters here, Raut also said Mumbai Police officer Sachin Waze, arrested late Saturday night by the National Investigation Agency (NIA), is an ''honest, successful officer and a good investigator''.

 ''The state government's prestige is at stake in this case,'' the Rajya Sabha member said.